tientt-glose/LIBROS/README.md

-# Building A Dictionary using Java
+# Building An Ecommerce Website using PHP and MySQL

 Welcome to Libros - Website for Online bookstore.
 This project is an assignment of Database course based on instruction by Lecturer Nguyen Hong Phuong at Hanoi University of Science and Technology.